Srigong10/Multi-Agent-Bio-Surveillance-System/README.md

 **6. Observability:** Through LoggingPlugin integration, every agent invocation, tool call, and LLM exchange is recorded.
 This enables deep visibility into decision paths, supports debugging, and provides accountability across complex multi-agent interactions.

+## INSTRUCTIONS FOR SETUP:
+✅ Jupyter Notebook
+This repository includes a complete demonstration notebook: 📘 multi_agent_bio_surveillance_system.ipynb The Python code was executed in Google Colab (Python 3 under default conditions) and on Kaggle to support the ADK Web UI.

 ### *Acknowledgement*
 My sincere thanks to Kaggle × Google for the 5-Day Agents Intensive Course.
 The knowledge gained enabled me to develop this system to help monitor emerging infectious diseases and support responsible outbreak mitigation.